HollasII/HollasII/README.md

 <img align="right" alt="Coding" width="370" src="https://miro.medium.com/max/680/0*7Q3yvSIv_t0ioJ-Z.gif"/>

 #### About
-Here are some basic things to know about ALIPHATIC 👽👳🏾‍♂️;
+Here are some basic things to know about Hollas;

 - 🔭 I’m currently working on acquiring more skills,
 - 🌱 I’m currently learning Fullstack Web Development, with a hands on knowledge of the Frontend aspect of it
 - 👯 I’m looking to collaborate on projects,
 <!--- 🤔 I’m looking for help with-->
 - 💬 Ask me about anything,
-- 📫 How to reach me: Email: adegokefuad1@gmail.com, Phone: +2347053539948,
+- 📫 How to reach me: Email: <!-- Your Gmail -->, Phone: <!-- Your number -->,
 - 😄 Pronouns: He/Him/His,
-- ⚡ Fun fact: I love Gaming.
+- ⚡ Fun fact: I love <!-- What you love -->.

 #### Core Languages
 <code><img src="images/html.jpg" width="60" title="HTML" /></code>